SuxinL/Notes/productivity/typing/comfort/wrist_pain.md

 			:	-	**[HUNG_ARM_TYPE]** I still tend to tilt hands back when typing in an above standing position hanging arms freely to touch the keyboard, in which case my arms and wrists are free and do not need a desk to support.

 	LOW_KEYBOARD
 	:	The keyboard is at a low place in terms of my body.
-To type using fingerprint center, I have to tilt hands backward to make palms horizontal.
+To type using fingerprint center with curved fingers, I have to tilt hands backward to make fingerprints horizontal.

 		Evidence
 		:	Pos
-			:	-	If I lift the keyboard up, I can maintain wrists up and hands not tilt backward naturally for long time.
+			:	-	If I lift the keyboard up **enough**, I can maintain wrists hung and hands not tilt backward naturally for long time.

 	TOUCH_ANGLE
 	:	Currently I use fingerprint center to type, which combined with the keyboard position causes the problem.